jlapolla/autorecurse/README.md

 ### User File Locations

-Aside from installation and code files, `autorecurse` reads and writes configuration and other files specific to each user on a machine.
+`autorecurse` stores configuration and other data specific to each user on a machine.
+This section describes where that data resides.

-#### Symbolic Folders
+#### Symbolic Locations

-`autorecurse` puts configuration and other files in different folders based on the machine's operating system.
+`autorecurse` stores its data in different locations based on the machine's operating system and the specific variant of `autorecurse`.

-For compatibility, `autorecurse` internally uses symbolic folders, mapping them to real folders as needed.
-The documentation for `autorecurse` only refers to symbolic folders.
+For portability, `autorecurse` internally uses symbolic locations.
+Symbolic locations are mapped to real locations based on the current operating system.

-This section describes the symbolic folders.
-The following sections map each symbolic folder to a real folder for a particular operating system.
+This section describes the symbolic locations.
+The following sections map each symbolic location to a real location for a particular operating system.
+The real location is often a file or folder in the file system, but this is not always the case.
+For instance, some data may be stored in the Windows registry or GConf.

-The symbolic folders are:
+The symbolic locations are:

-- `AUTORECURSE_USRLOCAL`: Folder for user configuration files.
-These files are customized by the user, and `autorecurse` cannot generate them automatically.
-These files should be backed up on operating systems with built-in backup support.
-Note that these files are not **roaming** (i.e. they are not synced across user devices running the same operating system).
+- `AUTORECURSE_USRLOCAL`: User and machine configuration values.
+These values are customized by the user.
+These values should be backed up on operating systems with built-in backup support.
+Note that these values are not **roaming** (i.e. they are not synced across user devices running the same operating system).
-- `AUTORECURSE_USRLOCALCACHE`: Folder for cached files created by `autorecurse` on the user's behalf. `autorecurse` can automatically generate these files again when it needs them.
-The files in `AUTORECURSE_USRLOCALCACHE` serve only to help `autorecurse` execute faster on subsequent invocations.
-The files in this folder may be safely deleted, and need not be backed up on operating systems with built-in backup support.
+- `AUTORECURSE_USRLOCALCACHE`: Cached values created by `autorecurse` on the user's behalf. `autorecurse` can automatically generate these values again when it needs them.
+The values in `AUTORECURSE_USRLOCALCACHE` help `autorecurse` execute faster on subsequent invocations.
+These values may be deleted, and need not be backed up on operating systems with built-in backup support.
 - `AUTORECURSE_USRTMP`: Folder for temporary files used by `autorecurse`.
 Files in this folder are deleted before `autorecurse` finishes executing. `AUTORECURSE_USRTMP` is typically mapped to a